TheYuriG/blog_lessons/discord_create_channels/README.md

 ## Creating Categories

 As mentioned in the previous lessons, Categories are the parents of some channels.
-Not all channels belong to a Category (the ones that don't, are referred to here as "stray channels").
+Not all channels belong to a Category (the ones that don't, are referred as "stray channels").

 Categories exist for primarily two reasons: Organizing channels within a certain topic and quickly syncing the permissions of all channels within it.
-They also are very simple to create, even simpler than Voice Channels or Text Channels, since the number of configuration options for them is so limited.
+They also are very simple to create, even simpler than Voice Channels or Text Channels, since the number of configuration options for them is limited.

 Let's modify the Text Channel file a bit and then talk about the differences between them and Categories: